Spring is here and it’s time to clean your caravan decking and get rid of any dirt that’s built up over the winter.

 Caravan decking cleaning kit

-- Stiff brush
+- A handheld scrubbing brush

-- Mop or long-handled soft brush, or cloth
+- A mop or long-handled soft brush

 - Specialist decking cleaner

-Prepare your caravan decking
+Step 1: Prepare your caravan decking

 - Composite or uPVC caravan decking

 In our how-to video we clean caravan decking made of composite and used two cleaning products:

 DeckMAX Deck Cleaner is eco-friendly and can be used to clean wooden, composite or uPVC decking to help eliminate any mould, mildew and oxidation that has built up over time.